bennybp/BPModule/README.md

 # Purpose and Overview

-The "BPModule" project, as it currently is being called, is intended to be a re-envisioned framework in which to run and develop quantum chemical computations and methods via interchangeable modules.
+The "Pulsar" project, as it currently is being called, is intended to be a re-envisioned framework in which to run and develop quantum chemical computations and methods via interchangeable modules.
 Together, these two points allow one to rapidly develop production-quality electronic structure codes, in a fraction